From strong and sturdy to ergonomic and adjustable, our bed frames are a must-have with any mattress order.

 If you’re using a platform bed frame or an adjustable bed frame, you’ll likely want to choose a mattress that doesn’t require a box spring in order to provide you with the right kind of support and comfort.
 Platform bed frames already offer the kind of support the box spring would typically provide, and an adjustable bed can’t accommodate a box spring because the box spring can’t, you know, adjust.

 The following Purple bed frames come with headboard attachments: the platform bed frame, and the Purple Foundation.
-A headboard may be used with the Ascent Adjustable Base and can be attached using adjustable headboard brackets (not included).
+A headboard may be used with Purple adjustable bases and can be attached using adjustable headboard brackets (not included).
 They can be added to your purchase before checking out, or you can purchase them separately by reaching out to Purple Customer Care at 1-888-848-0248.

 Before you buy a headboard, verify the distance between the struts to make sure it will fit your frame.
 You can check the back of your bed frame for any bolts or screw holes and measure the distance between them.
 You’ll also want to measure width and height so that you choose a headboard that fits proportionally.
 Headboards work best when they sit up to three inches past the frame corner in width and roughly 14 inches above the top of the mattress.